Beneficial-AI-Foundation/analyse_curve_fns_usage_in_signal/README.md

 uv run extract-public-api-from-scip
 ```

 This script extracts all public API functions, methods, and constants from the SCIP index and organizes them by module and type.
 Note that the extracted API depends on the compilation configuration used when generating the SCIP index (e.g., 64-bit vs 32-bit backends).
+I don't remember how i generated [data/curve25519-dalek-public-api.json](https://github.com/Beneficial-AI-Foundation/analyse_curve_fns_usage_in_signal/blob/master/data/curve25519-dalek-public-api.json).)

 ## Remarks